fraulueneburg/sparsam-fe/README.md

 ## 5. Team

-Sparsam was created in a team with [Michel Saber](https://github.com/michelsaber).
+Sparsam’s code base was completely revised by me, Wiebke, in 2024.
+The very first version of the App started out as a final project at the Ironhack Coding Bootcamp in 2023 and was created in a team with [Michel Saber](https://github.com/michelsaber).

 ---